 Temporary Parking Passes

-Temporary parking passes are required and available to both visitors to campus and the internal campus community (students, faculty, staff, affiliate groups, etc.).
+Temporary parking passes are required and available internal campus community (students, faculty, staff, affiliate groups, etc.) and overnight visitors.
 To learn more about the different temporary parking passes explore the sections below.

 To obtain a temporary parking pass, you will need to provide your name, address, phone number as well as your vehicle information (make, model, color, license plate year, and number).
 Temporary parking passes can be purchased here: